Sustainable Development Goals

 Goal 9: Industry, Innovation and Infrastructure

-The Industrial division supplies key components for electrolyzers, which are the underlying technology in the production of green hydrogen.
+The Industrial division supplies key components for electrolyzers, which are the underlying technology in the production of .
 In addition, efficient bearing solutions for wind, solar, and hydropower energy are being developed to increase the energy yield and the level of efficiency.
 In the Automotive Technologies division, the company continues to develop bipolar plate components for fuel cells used to convert hydrogen gas directly into power.
 The Automotive Aftermarket division is responsible for the global spare parts business and supplies innovative repair solutions in original-equipment quality.

 Read more